demstar16/demstar16/README.md

 <!-- Bio -->
 I am a 21 year old graduate of UWA.
 I majored in Software Engineering and Computer Science, and learnt about the wonders of computers.
 I am loving the community and diving into projects with people to use my skills and further develop them.
 I am currently interested in game development and full stack web development.
 Particularly getting my hands dirty with Django and LOVE2D.

-To get more of an idea about me as a developer check out my <a href="https://d-sons.com">website</a>.
+To get more of an idea about me as a developer check out my [website](https://www.d-sons.com/).

 <!-- Development Tool and Language Icons -->
 ### ⚒️ Languages and Tools